 Using a Forklift

-Unfortunately, it will still cost some money to move your shed, even if you’re not going to dismantle it.
+Unfortunately, it’ll still cost some money to move your shed, even if you’re not going to dismantle it.
 Along with getting a few tools, you will have to rent a forklift for this method.
 The tools include:

 - a shovel